roiterorh/K8sPlaypen/README.md

 ## Prerequisites
 - The project has only been tested on Ubuntu (20.04), but we are currently working on ensuring compatibility with MacOS.
 - Deployment is done using Ansible therefore Python is required.
+- To deploy the cluster, kind requires Docker to be installed on your system.
+Please ensure that Docker is installed before proceeding with the deployment.
 - The necessary binaries will be downloaded automatically to the `bin/` directory, so no further action is required.

 ## How to use